 Students have protection through orderly procedures against prejudiced or capricious academic evaluation.
 At the same time they are responsible for maintaining standards of academic performance established for each course in which they are enrolled.

 The following is the procedure to be followed by a student seeking an avenue of appeal for cases in which the student feels an evaluation was prejudicial or capricious.

-Sponsored by: Curriculum Committee
+Sponsored by: Academic and Scholastic Standing Committee

 Reviewed: Winter 1996